learn-co-students/react-initial-state-lab-onl01-seng-ft-061520/README.md

 Follow the steps below and create two components, `ImageSlider` and `Bomb`.
-Currently, `Bomb.js` and `ImageSlider.js` don't contain any code, so if you run `learn`, you'll get an error.
+Currently, `Bomb.js` and `ImageSlider.js` don't contain any code, so if you run `learn` or `npm start`, you'll get an error.
 This is because our tests are trying to import and use these components before they've been written.

 So, before we continue, your first task is to create a simple components